February

 Coolen

-Part of the difficulty in treating SCI is the system's complexity, says Dr. Lique Coolen, professor of physiology and biophysics.
+Part of the difficulty in treating spinal cord injury is the system's complexity, said Dr. Lique Coolen, professor of physiology and biophysics.

 "You must understand how something normally works in order to prevent injury and restore function," she said.

-Coolen's recent work is on how to potentially treat the injuries to the generator by activating certain receptors in the spinal cord.
+Coolen's recent work focuses on how to potentially treat injuries to the generator by activating certain receptors in the spinal cord.
 She is also interested in neuroplasticity: how the nervous system may rewire itself and adapt after damage.

-However, Coolen says there are many unanswered questions, including why injuries far away from the generator - higher up the back, for example - can still disable the generator.
+However, Coolen said there are many unanswered questions, including why injuries far away from the generator, higher up the back, for example, can still disable it.

-Coolen says that 85 to 90 percent of men with a spinal cord injury have sexual dysfunction and that it's often the top rehabilitation goal for younger patients.
+Coolen said that 85% to 90% of men with a spinal cord injury have sexual dysfunction and that it is often the top rehabilitation goal for younger patients.
 For other patients, goals may vary depending on the type and level of injury.

-The thoracic dorsal root ganglion (a cluster of nerve cells in the spinal cord) is the first area where neuropathic pain occurs after SCI.
+The thoracic dorsal root ganglion, a cluster of nerve cells in the spinal cord, is the first area where neuropathic pain occurs after spinal cord injury.
 Different types of neurons sensitive to pain can be seen using specific markers (red, green and blue).

 If effective, then the rats' hind legs should have a wider range of motion and decreased nerve hypersensitivity.
 Grill also expects increased riluzole bioavailability in the spinal cord and higher uptake in the gastrointestinal tract, because Pgp expression in both systems should be turned off.